BU-CLOUD-S20/MOC-Research-Computing/README.md

 We discussed and agreed that technically, we could build a connector manually and make this work.
 But for now, we will leave it.

+## 8. Directory summary
+ - terraform-sid-backend: automation script to deploy backend
+ - terraform-oc: automation script to deploy front-end and middleware
+ - terraform-vm: experimental scripts to deploy VMs
+ - scripts: experimental scripts to create tests between middleware and backend
+ - Documentation: stores images used in README.md
+ - Knowledge Documents .pdf: files that documents configuration details and knowledge/ideas in this project
+ - Sid install.pdf: installation and step-by-step instruction to run automation scripts

 <!--
 ** **